malahx/StockPlugins/GameData/StockPlugins/README.md

 * to PakledHostage for the mod Figaro Global Navigation Satellite System,
 * to r4m0n, sarbian and all others who contributed to MechJeb,
 * to Addle and mrenigma03 for the mod Protractor,
-* to Rich for the mod Telemachus,
+* to Rich and tcannonfodder for the mod Telemachus,
 * to erendrake for the mod kOS,
 * to Starwaster, ialdabaoth, r4m0n and NathanKell for the mod DeadlyReentry,
 * to Felger for the script AutoPruner,